 - Using a licensed real estate agent or resale company: There are real estate agents and resale companies that specialize in timeshare resales.
 Find a list of trusted companies to use here.

 Our advice: Reselling your timeshare is a great option for many owners, as it has significantly lower costs associated with it than using a third-party exit company.
-Keep in mind, if your timeshare is less desirable, it may take a long time to sell, if it sells at all.
+Keep in mind, if your timeshare is not with a well-known brand or in a popular destination, it may take longer to sell.
 In the meantime, you can rent your timeshare to help with expenses, which you will still be responsible for during the process.